Saint Augustine Florida

 Remains from murders that have been hidden but found years later can cause strong paranormal activity.

 King’s Tavern, MS (Paranormal activity is connected to murders caused by adultery, cruelty, and probably greed.
-Most of the remains remained hidden in the chimney until the 1930s’)
+Most of the remains were hidden in the chimney until the 1930s).

 O’Henry’s Roadhouse Building, IL (A young prostitute was beaten to death and buried in an unmarked grave in the dirt floor basement, along with other mob victims).

-Castillo de San Marcos, FL (The two offenders were alive when sealed off and left to die in a place not found until Americans occupied this fort.
+Castillo de San Marcos, FL (Two offenders were alive when sealed off and left to die in a place not found until Americans occupied the fort.
 Another room of the dungeon was recently uncovered and bones of people left to die were everywhere).

 Plains Hotel, WY (When a new bride on her honeymoon night caught her beloved in bed with a prostitute, she snapped and shot them both).